raulk/camel-mongodb/README.txt

  * Tailable cursor consumer endpoint.
 Can bind a consumer to a capped collection and keep consuming real-time as documents are inserted.
    See http://www.mongodb.org/display/DOCS/Tailable+Cursors.
  * Persistent tail tracking.
 If you shutdown a tailable cursor consumer, you can ensure it picks up from where it left off by enabling persistent tail tracking.
-Supports any datatype supported by MongoDB (String, Dates, ObjectId, etc.) for it's increasing correlation key.
+Supports any datatype supported by MongoDB (String, Dates, ObjectId, etc.) for its increasing correlation key.
  * Automatic cursor regeneration for tailable consumer endpoints after server timeouts.
 Can set a custom cursorRegenerationDelay.
  * Paging support via skip() and limit().
 Values specified in message headers.
+ * Supports upserts (atomic insert/update) and multiUpdates in the update operation.
+ * Query operations support field filtering (to only fetch specific fields from matching documents) and sorting.
  * Simple and extensible endpoint configuration, revolving around a org.mongodb.Mongo instance that you create in your Registry
  * Database and collection to bind to are configurable as endpoint options, but can be dynamic for each Exchange processed (via Message Headers)
    For increased throughput, you need to set dynamicity=true in the endpoint to advise the component to compute the DB/Collection for each